Cohen & Steers Total Return Realty Fund, Inc. (NYSE:RFI) Plans $0.08 Monthly Dividend

-Cohen & Steers Total Return Realty Fund, Inc. (NYSE:RFI – Free Report) declared a monthly dividend on Friday, June 30th, Wall Street Journal reports.
-Stockholders of record on Wednesday, August 16th will be given a dividend of 0.08 per share by the real estate investment trust on Thursday, August 31st.
-This represents a $0.96 dividend on an annualized basis and a dividend yield of 8.41%.
-The ex-dividend date is Tuesday, August 15th.
+Cohen & Steers Total Return Realty Fund, Inc. (NYSE:RFI – Free Report) declared a monthly dividend on Monday, July 3rd, Wall Street Journal reports.
+Shareholders of record on Wednesday, September 13th will be paid a dividend of 0.08 per share by the real estate investment trust on Friday, September 29th.
+This represents a $0.96 annualized dividend and a yield of 8.29%.
+The ex-dividend date of this dividend is Tuesday, September 12th.

+Hedge Funds Weigh In On Cohen & Steers Total Return Realty Fund

-A number of institutional investors and hedge funds have recently bought and sold shares of RFI.
-Bank of America Corp DE boosted its position in Cohen & Steers Total Return Realty Fund by 15.2% during the 4th quarter.
-Bank of America Corp DE now owns 93,884 shares of the real estate investment trust’s stock valued at $1,148,000 after purchasing an additional 12,372 shares during the period.
-Ameriprise Financial Inc. boosted its position in Cohen & Steers Total Return Realty Fund by 5.4% during the 1st quarter.
-Ameriprise Financial Inc. now owns 42,339 shares of the real estate investment trust’s stock valued at $513,000 after purchasing an additional 2,168 shares during the period.
-Raymond James & Associates boosted its position in Cohen & Steers Total Return Realty Fund by 36.8% during the 4th quarter.
-Raymond James & Associates now owns 41,568 shares of the real estate investment trust’s stock worth $508,000 after acquiring an additional 11,186 shares during the period.
-Stifel Financial Corp boosted its position in Cohen & Steers Total Return Realty Fund by 25.1% during the 1st quarter.
-Stifel Financial Corp now owns 20,688 shares of the real estate investment trust’s stock worth $251,000 after acquiring an additional 4,147 shares during the period.
-Finally, Atria Wealth Solutions Inc. acquired a new position in Cohen & Steers Total Return Realty Fund during the 4th quarter worth $237,000.
+Large investors have recently added to or reduced their stakes in the company.
+Bank of America Corp DE lifted its holdings in Cohen & Steers Total Return Realty Fund by 15.2% during the fourth quarter.
+Bank of America Corp DE now owns 93,884 shares of the real estate investment trust’s stock valued at $1,148,000 after purchasing an additional 12,372 shares in the last quarter.
+Ameriprise Financial Inc. grew its stake in Cohen & Steers Total Return Realty Fund by 5.4% during the first quarter.
+Ameriprise Financial Inc. now owns 42,339 shares of the real estate investment trust’s stock valued at $513,000 after acquiring an additional 2,168 shares in the last quarter.
+Raymond James & Associates increased its holdings in Cohen & Steers Total Return Realty Fund by 36.8% in the 4th quarter.
+Raymond James & Associates now owns 41,568 shares of the real estate investment trust’s stock valued at $508,000 after acquiring an additional 11,186 shares during the last quarter.
+Stifel Financial Corp lifted its stake in Cohen & Steers Total Return Realty Fund by 25.1% in the 1st quarter.
+Stifel Financial Corp now owns 20,688 shares of the real estate investment trust’s stock worth $251,000 after purchasing an additional 4,147 shares in the last quarter.
+Finally, Atria Wealth Solutions Inc. bought a new position in shares of Cohen & Steers Total Return Realty Fund during the 4th quarter valued at about $237,000.
 Hedge funds and other institutional investors own 20.63% of the company’s stock.

 About Cohen & Steers Total Return Realty Fund